StarCodes2/alx-backend/0x02-i18n/README.md

 - **4-app.py**: Contains a get_locale function, detect if the incoming request contains locale argument and ifs value is a supported locale, return it.
 - **5-app.py**: Mocks the login process.
 - **6-app.py**: Define get_locale function to use a user’s preferred local if it is supported.
+- **7-app.py**: Define a get_timezone function and use the babel.timezoneselector decorator.